ole1986/a3-exile-vehicleignore/README.md

 # Vehicle Spawn Ignore addon for ExileMod

-This addon is used to skip vehicle spawning from specific areas using grid numbers.
+This addon is used to skip vehicle from spawning at specific areas using grid numbers.
 An example is included in the configuration file using the CUP Sahrani map.

 ### Installation